singular-gpispace/pfd-parallel/README.md

 EOF

 ```
-We want to expand the environment variables in the script above, so create a
+We expand the environment variables in the script created above using the following script:
-hacky script for this purpose:
 ```bash
 cat > shell_expand_script.sh << "EOF"
 echo 'cat <<END_OF_TEXT' >  temp.sh